-- If you have pets, have a plan for who will be able to help care for them as you recover.
+- Have a plan for who will be able to help care for your pets as you recover.

 - Grocery shop ahead of time.
-Stock up on the items you use frequently, and consider pre-freezing meals to make things easier on yourself.
+Stock up on the items you use frequently and consider pre-freezing meals.

 - Have all of your usual medications and the ones you will need for this surgery available and ready.